Skip to content

 That last distinction is the reassuring one.
 Your obligation to SES.HOSPEDAJES hasn’t lost or gained a single field.
 The only thing that has changed is which documents you must accept as proof of identity, and the list now includes a phone.

 There is a side effect that works in your favour.
-A sizeable share of SES.HOSPEDAJES rejections is born from data copied by hand off a document: a transposed digit in the support number, a date in the wrong format, a compound surname cut short.
+A whole class of SES.HOSPEDAJES rejections is born from data copied by hand off a document: a transposed digit in the support number, a date in the wrong format, a compound surname cut short.

 When the data arrives digitally verified, it arrives as it is, not as it was typed.
-A report fed with verified data is a report that doesn’t bounce.
+That removes the transcription class of rejections, which is not the only one: a report also bounces on a field copied correctly but left incomplete, or on an error in the portal itself.
 If your reports fail often, the error-code guide explains where each rejection comes from.

 One caveat is worth spelling out, though.
 The MiDNI QR doesn’t fill in your report by magic: it is an identity check, not an automatic integration with your check-in system.
 The real gain shows up when the guest’s data travels in digital form from the start, without passing through a keyboard at reception.
 That is what step three is about.